 Start Your Royal Wedding Viewing Party the Right Way With Lemon-Elderflower Waffles

-For your royal wedding view party, you can serve sweet cupcakes with buttercream that are flavored exactly like the wedding cake commissioned by Violet Cakes or you can go the brunch route and make lemon-elderflower waffles instead.
-(And if you decide to do both, hey, no judgment.)
-We took the liberty of decorating these waffles in the exact style of Violet Cakes’ pastry chef Claire Ptak.
-She’s famous for dusting her Victoria sponge cakes with plenty of powdered sugar and abundantly garnishing the top with stemmed strawberries split in half and plenty of edible flowers.
+For your royal wedding view party, serve sweet cupcakes with buttercream that are flavored exactly like the wedding cake commissioned by Violet Cakes or go the brunch route and make lemon-elderflower waffles instead.
+(If you decide to do both, hey, no judgment.)
+We took the liberty of decorating these waffles in the exact style of Violet Cakes' pastry chef Claire Ptak.
+She's famous for dusting her Victoria sponge cakes with plenty of powdered sugar and abundantly garnishing the top with stemmed strawberries split in half and edible flowers.
 The results will dazzle even though the technique is so simple.

 (Makes 6 waffles; serves 3)